ZKNoxHQ/ZKeeper/README.md

 #### Mocked parts

 - The analysis of transactions is mocked by a simple analysis of the amount of the transaction.
 In the future, a service like blockAID or similar, instead of being limited to Go/noGO shall provide the role required to execute the transaction.
 For instance any delegate call could be detected and require admin (sudo) rights.
-- The ZK verifier only takes one signer, in the future any k out of m circuit can be used instead
+- The ZK verifier only takes one signer, in the future any k out of m circuit can be used instead.

 -----